 What is a co-borrower?

-If you apply for a loan together with someone, this is called a co-borrower and main borrower.
-You are equally responsible for ensuring that the loan is paid.
-The co-borrower is most often your cohabitant or spouse, but it can also be parents, siblings or friends.
+If you apply for a loan with someone else, they are referred to as the co-borrower and the primary borrower.
+You are both equally responsible for repaying the loan.
+The co-borrower is usually a partner or spouse, but it can also be a parent, sibling, or friend.

 June 2, 2025